-7.2.11 Baseline Privacy Initialization
+7.2.9 Baseline Privacy Initialization

-Following registration, if the RSM module is NOT detected and the CM is provisioned to run Baseline Privacy, the CM MUST initialize Baseline Privacy operations, as described in [MCNS8].
-A CM is provisioned to run Baseline Privacy if its configuration file includes a Baseline Privacy Configuration Setting.
+Following registration, if the CM is provisioned to run Baseline Privacy, the CM MUST initialize Baseline Privacy operations, as described in [MCNS8].

-7.2.12 Service IDs During CM Initialization
+7.2.10 Service IDs During CM Initialization

-After completion of the Registration process (Section 7.2.10), the CM will have been assigned Service IDs (SIDs) to match its class of service provisioning.
+After completion of the Registration process (Section 7.2.8), the CM will have been assigned Service IDs (SIDs) to match its class of service provisioning.
 However, the CM must complete a number of protocol transactions prior to that time (e.g., Ranging, DHCP, etc.), and requires a temporary Service ID in order to complete those steps.